Why Labeling Antonio Banderas A 'Person Of Color' Triggers Such A Backlash

 Spanish media pounced on the word choice.
 Some publications accused the U.S. of having an "absurd obsession" with race.
 Others criticized Hollywood, saying that it was "convenient" to consider Banderas a person of color to appear more diverse.

-To make things more confusing, Spanish media translated "person of color" literally — persona de color — a phrase that, in Spain, isn't used in the same way as in the U.S. While different Spanish-speaking countries have variations of the concept, in Spain the term persona racializada is usually used instead.
+To make things more confusing, Spanish media translated "person of color" literally — persona de color — a phrase that, in Spain, isn't used in the same way as in the United States.
+While different Spanish-speaking countries have variations of the concept, in Spain the term persona racializada is usually used instead.

 To many Spaniards' ears, persona de color made it sound like Americans were saying Banderas was black.
 Twitter users made jokes about the term, saying Banderas is a person of color — the color white.